Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 we will explore the correlation between taxonomic groups and dinosaur length by experimenting with window functions instead of the standard ```GROUP BY``` function.

 Using window functions will allow us to achieve a far more specific answer.
-However in the case of answering this question, the answer will be the exact same as if we did a ```GROUP BY``` function for the sake of versatility.
-However in general, window functins allow the user a more complex and powerful way to analyze data.
+However in the case of answering this question, the answer will be the exact same as if we did a ```GROUP BY``` function for the sake of versatility and expression.
+However in general, window functions allow the user to deal with a more complex and powerful way to analyze data.
 From running calculations by the use of ```(ORDER BY x)``` to manageable aggregate partition clauses by the use of ```(PARTITION BY x)``` window functions allow SQL queries to be far more intricate and commanding.

 [In]